wsperat/forest-fire/docs/next-steps.md

 - the model therefore stayed at the base score
 - the resulting probability surface was flat at `0.5`

-That outcome strongly suggests the current root-canary policy is too eager in at least some second-order boosting settings.
+That outcome still suggests the current root-canary policy is too eager in some second-order boosting settings.

 The next step should not be to remove canaries from boosting entirely.
-It should be to make the policy stage-aware and objective-aware.
+It should be to make the policy more objective-aware.

 The most promising directions are: